miningape/IronmanJS/README.md

 ```

 I recommend using the `require` function over `import` statements for both the `dotenv` package and the `ironmanjs` package, this is because it is more predictable than the corresponding `import` statements.
 However, this is only in the case of `ironmanjs` and `dotenv` you are then free to use whatever syntax for the rest of your imports.

+Of course it goes without saying, if you use this feature you are no longer using ironman JavaScript, and you immediately lose all bragging rights.